 Property insurance covers your home, whether you own or rent, and your possessions.
 This is an absolutely essential form of insurance because it protects your largest investment and most valuable assets from damage, theft, and other threats.

-Unlike health insurance, auto insurance is not a voluntary coverage: Most states require car-owners to have it.
+Unlike health insurance, auto insurance is not voluntary coverage: Most states require car owners to have it.
 However, chances are that you’d want to keep auto insurance even without mandatory laws.
-The average loss per claim on cars is nearly $5,000, and without insurance you’d have to pay every cent of that loss out-of-pocket.
+The average loss per claim on cars is nearly $5,000, and without insurance, you’d have to pay every cent of that loss out-of-pocket.

 Auto insurance is a relatively affordable investment that delivers significant benefits after any type of auto incident: